formkiq/formkiq-client-sdk-python/docs/CaseManagementApi.md

 Get Case listing

-Returns a list of the Cases; ONLY available with FormKiQ Enterprise
+Returns a list of the Cases; available as an Add-On Module

 ### Example